andregri/climate-change/README.md

 # Climate Change API
-A restful API implemented with **Python Flask** to navigate the monthly average temperatures of cities in the world.
+This repo contains a restful API implemented with **Python Flask** to explore the monthly average temperatures of cities around the world.

 The dataset is loaded in a **Postgresql** database.
+I chose Postgresql because it is open-source.
+If necessary, it can be extended with PostGIS to manage geographic objects such as latitudes and longitudes.
+However, **MySQL** could have been another possible choice.

 The backend server and the database are containerized using **Docker** and **docker-compose**.
+For the database image, I copied a `.sql` file with the instructions to create a table and copying the data from the `.csv` file.
+These instructions are executed when docker-compose starts a container from the database image.
+Since the api container depends on the database container, I needed a way to know when the database server was ready to accept connections.
+I partially solved this issue by adding a healthcheck that probes if the database is created.

+For documenting the API I chose **Flasgger** because is easy to use with Flask and provides a nice SwaggerUI to visualize and test the routes.

 # Requirements
 Download and extract the dataset [GlobalLandTemperaturesByCity.csv](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv) into `db` folder.